top of page

 World Games

-Follow Southeast Camogie as they defend their World Games title, and Southeast Ladies Gaelic Football as they make their debut on the world stage.
+Follow Southeast Camogie as they defend their World Games title.

 ABOUT THE TOURNAMENT